LunarWatcher/Dragon/uncaught.md

 ---

+I am a complete beginner to programming and linux, so step-by-step instructions would be very helpful.

+I need help from both you guy's (Laravel expert and Node API Expert).So please help me.

+irrelevant fucking shit**, if you can help me to solve this doubt I thank you**!

 Like I said I'm new so I'm quite lost here.

 As you would have known I am quite new to this.
 Please let me know if additional inputs are needed from my side.